Determine optimal habitat conditions

-Furthermore, you won't weight each input equally.
-You'll give more weight to land cover and protected status, as those factors tend to be the most optimal conditions for mountain lions.
-Because you created a model of the workflow, you can always go back and adjust the weights afterward if you don't like your results.
+Furthermore, you will not weight each input equally.
+You will give more weight to land cover and protected status, as those factors tend to be the most optimal conditions for mountain lions.
+Because you created a model of the workflow, you can always go back and adjust the weights afterward if you do not like your results.

 - For Ruggedness_Reclassified and Distance_to_Roads_Reclassified, change the Weight to 0.1.
 For Land_Cover_Reclassified and Protected_Status_Reclassified, change the Weight to 0.4.

 The four weights, when added together, equal 1.

 - For Output raster, change the output name to Suitability_Surface.

 You also want to be able to visualize your suitability layer on the map.